Storage Quotas & Eviction Policies

 How do I monitor remaining storage space programmatically?

 Use the StorageManager API via navigator.storage.estimate().
-It returns a Promise resolving to an object containing usage (bytes used) and quota (total bytes available) for the current origin.
+It returns a Promise resolving to an object containing usage (bytes used) and quota (total bytes available) for the current origin’s temporary storage group.